libexif/libexif/SECURITY.md

 Bugreports can be filed as github issues.

-If you want to report an embargoed security bug report, reach out to dan@coneharvesters.com.
+If you want to report an embargoed security bug report, reach out to dan@coneharvesters.com and marcus@jet.franken.de.